AVEVA/CONNECT-data-services-developer-docs/content/api-reference/graphql-console.md

 1. In the left pane, select **Developer Tools** > **GraphQL Console**.

-   The `GraphQL Explorer` pane populates with the queries for search and aggregation from your organization's schema.
+   The `GraphQL Explorer` pane populates with your organization's schema.

 1. Select the **Query** tab in the `GraphQL Explorer` pane to compose a data retrieval request, or the **Mutation** tab to upsert or delete data.